 In a relationship with someone with BPD, they may sometimes idolize you, then other times tear you down, or even blame you for self-harm to force you to stay.
 Regardless of any mental disorder happening behind the scenes, these are not healthy behaviors, and you are under no obligation to manage them.
 Sometimes the best thing you can do for yourself and for the other person is to get some distance.
 Online, these are support groups specifically for people in relationships or formerly in relationships with people with BPD.
 Seek out support for this very unique and sometimes damaging experience.

-If you believe that you or a loved one may be suffering from BPD, consider taking our diagnostic test to identify the symptoms and common behaviors.
+If you believe that you or a loved one may be experiencing BPD, consider taking our screening test to identify the symptoms and common behaviors.
 This test is not a diagnostic tool, but it can be a good starting point for having a conversation with a loved one, your medical or mental health provider about next steps.